About this Website

 Updates

 Major updates to this site take place every few months, generally in the form of a new article.
-A link to it appears on the home page when it is published.
+A link to it appears on the home page for a while when it is published.
 Other updates in the form of minor amendments, corrections, changes to sound files, etc occur as necessary and might not always be listed below.
 The most recent revision date of the site as a whole is shown on the home page, and the most recent significant updates in the list below are highlighted in red.

 Unlike just about everything else in the world today, changes are not made merely for the sake of it.
 I am grateful to those who visit this site, and do not wish to make their repeat visits more difficult by continually changing its format or layout for no reason.
 However if you feel any aspect of it is uncomfortable or inconvenient please do not hesitate to say so via the Contact me page.